 You won’t pick up much smoke flavor when grilling at high temperatures on the Traeger, even with a 25-30 minute cook time.
 If you want to pick up more smoke, go with a lower temperature and longer cook time.
-My Smoked Chicken Breast recipe, for example, cooks for about 90 minutes at 225ºF.
+My Smoked Chicken Breast and the chicken from my Smoked Chicken Salad recipes, for example, cook for about 90-120 minutes at 225ºF to 250ºF.

 And if you’d like to use thinner boneless skinless chicken thighs, check out my BBQ Smoked Chicken Thighs with Alabama White Sauce.

 I’m a fan of both high temperature grilling and the longer smokes at a lower temperature.
 With chicken breast, you can achieve tender and juicy chicken either way.
 So I would encourage you to play around with both.